 The Waterfront Accessibility Design Guidelines (Guidelines) will help Waterfront Toronto achieve its mandate of creating a vibrant, connected waterfront that belongs to everyone.
-The Guidelines provide technical specifications that increase the accessibility of waterfront areas and amenities for people with lived experience with disability, of all ages and sizes, caregivers, and many more.
-The intention is to complement existing legislation and create an enhanced set of Guidelines for waterfront specific features, helping make Toronto's waterfront one of the most accessible and inclusive in the world.
+The Guidelines provide technical specifications that increase the accessibility of waterfront areas and amenities for people with lived experience with disability, people of all ages and sizes, caregivers, and many more.
+The intention is to complement existing legislation and create an enhanced set of Guidelines for waterfront-specific features, helping make Toronto's waterfront one of the most accessible and inclusive in the world.

 The Guidelines will be applied to all new Waterfront Toronto public realm projects.
-(For the purpose of this document, public realm is defined as publicly owned places and spaces that belong to and are accessible by everyone, including parks, open spaces, squares, plazas, sidewalks, streets, etc.) The intent is to promote accessible solutions along Toronto's waterfront where all people are welcome and encouraged to participate and engage in the enjoyment of the public realm and access to Lake Ontario.
+For the purpose of this document, public realm is defined as publicly owned places and spaces that belong to and are accessible by everyone, including parks, open spaces, squares, plazas, sidewalks and, streets.
+The Guidelines will promote accessible solutions along Toronto's waterfront, where everyone is welcome and can enjoy and engage in the public realm.